chapmancbVCU/chappy-php-starter/docs/unit_tests.md

 This version of the PHPUnit test class adds support for migrations and database seeding.

-**Naming Functions**
+**Naming Conventions**
-A PHPUnit enforced rule requires that each test case within your class begins with the word `test`.
+- A PHPUnit enforced rule requires that each test case within your class begins with the word `test`.
+- In order to properly use filtering avoid using the same class name across test suites.

 <br>